AndreasBriese/ipLocator/README.md

 ===

 As of 2014-08-17 a demo server is running at https://oo.bootes.uberspace.de

+As of 2014-08-17 a demo server is running at http://bric.lepus.uberspace.de:61165